x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/remove-an-organization-relationship.md

 # Remove an organization relationship in Exchange Online

-An organization relationship lets users in your Microsoft 365 or Office 365 organization share calendar free/busy information with other Microsoft 365 or Office 365 or on-premises Exchange organizations.
+An organization relationship lets users in your Microsoft 365 or Office 365 organization share calendar free/busy information with other Microsoft 365, Office 365, or on-premises Exchange organizations.
 You can remove an organization relationship to disable calendar sharing with the other organization.

 To learn more about organization relationships, see [Organization relationships in Exchange Online](organization-relationships.md).